dpchamps/garbage-day/blog/chapter-1.md

 }
 ```

-It's not too hard to see similar structure from the above two programs:
+Though different, It's not too hard to find similar structure from the above two programs:

 * Create a pointer
-* Allocate some memory on the heap
+* Allocate some memory
-* Place a single char into that space.
+* Place a single char into that space

-We can then print out the address in memory the pointer is pointing to along with the contents of that memory.
+* Print the address the pointer is pointing to and the contents of that memory.

 Now let's compare that to something in Javascript: